man572142/MarkDownTest/BroAudioStackEditor.md

 ## About The Project
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 BroAudio is a sound management and playback tool for Unity.
-It is the only tool that cares about [sound quality](/9313b0d4dd9347e58d3fe3aee15e3a60?pvs=25#27d9f369cd3e4062b6850c6c2fd9c1a5) and prioritizes developer user experience.
+It is the only tool that cares about <a href="#SoundQuality">sound quality</a> and prioritizes developer user experience.
 You can build a massive audio system without the need to learn complex middleware software (like FMOD or WWise).
 Build and mange library with zero code.
 Play and control the audio with only one line of code.